 8. Obox Themes

 Obox Design have both premium and free themes.
-I love them because of their free Tumblr style WordPress theme called Casual that I’ve installed here.
+I love them because of their free Tumblr style WordPress theme called Casual that I’ve once installed on one of my micr0-blog.
 The support team is also efficient since they responded quickly when I reported a bug.

 Themify has got some unique and quality templates that are not readily available elsewhere.
 They have themes that mimics Windows 8, Pinterest, etc.